-Our curriculum is enriching and challenging, where children experience the opportunity to learn in a wide range of contexts.
-Our curriculum is designed to recognise children’s prior learning, provide first hand learning experiences, allow the children to develop interpersonal skills, build resilience and become creative thinkers.
+Our curriculum is enriching and challenging allowing children to experience learning in a wide range of contexts.
+Our curriculum recognises children’s prior learning, provides first hand learning experiences, allows development of interpersonal skills, builds resilience and develops creative thinking.
 Our vision is to promote the full potential of each child through a curriculum which develops spiritual, academic, social and emotional growth.
 Our curriculum is focused on outcomes with the aspiration that every child enjoys success in all areas.

 Spiritual - a Reader - Happy & Safe - a Mathematician - Creative - a Communicator - Active - a Scientist

 Click here to explore our vision in more detail.

 We instil positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.
 Children leave St Martin’s with a sense of belonging to a happy, nurturing and aspiring community where they have explored and demonstrated our school values.
 These Christian values underpin school life and are developed through and alongside our curriculum.

 Click here to explore our values in more detail.

 Our aspiration is that when children leave us they have:

 - confidence in themselves and their attitudes to learning

 - recognised the many opportunities that are available to them

 - an aspiration to aim high and challenge themselves to achieve great things in the future in whatever form that takes